siderolabs/talos/website/content/v1.5/reference/cli.md

 ## talosctl gen secureboot pcr

-Generates a certificate which is used to sign TPM PCR values
+Generates a key which is used to sign TPM PCR values

 ```
 talosctl gen secureboot pcr [flags]